-This is the final installment of our 3-part series on how to start a drone business.
+This is Part-3 of our 3-part series on the drone business.
 Parts 1 & 2 covered photography and mapping services.
 In this article, we’ll cover inspection services.

 We’ll review some of the lessons learned from starting our business.
-Hopefull this will save you some time.
+Hopefully, this will save you some time.

 Is This a Good Time To Start a Drone Business?

 The Association for Unmanned Vehicle Systems International (AUVSI) reported that the drone market has nearly doubled in size between 2017 and 2022, from $6 billion to $11.2 billion.
-This growth has been driven by a number of factors, including the increasing use of drones for commercial applications such as aerial photography and surveying, as well as the continued development of drone technology.
+This growth is driven by the continued development of drone technology.

 The commercial drone market is expected to reach $11.5 billion by 2025, and the military drone market is expected to reach $14.3 billion by 2023.
 The drone business is still in its infancy, but it has immense potential.
 The future of the drone business looks very bright indeed.

 So the answer is yes, this is a great time for starting a drone business.